SysKitTeam/docs-monitor/product-updates/syskit-monitor-9-release-note.md

 ---
-title: SysKit Monitor 9 – The monster has awoken!
-description: >-
-  This article describes all the new features, the improvements, and the bug fixes delivered in SysKit Monitor 9.
+description: This article describes all the new features, the improvements, and the bug fixes delivered in SysKit Monitor 9.
-author: Andrea Budisa
-date: 19/9/2018
 ---

 # SysKit Monitor 9 – The monster has awoken!